-Here are five key things to know about Nevada’s statutory sexual seduction laws:
+Here are three key things to know about Nevada’s statutory sexual seduction laws:

-- Felony statutory rape convictions cannot be sealed from your criminal record, though gross misdemeanor convictions can be sealed two years after the case closes.
+- Felony statutory rape convictions cannot be sealed from your criminal record, but gross misdemeanor convictions can be sealed two years after the case closes.

-- The penalties for statutory rape depend on your age:
+- The penalties for statutory rape depend on your age.
+This chart illustrates the potential consequences:

 21 or older | Category B felony: